protontypes/open-sustainable-technology/README.md

 - [OpenMethane](https://github.com/openmethane/openmethane-prior) - Method to calculate a gridded, prior emissions estimate for methane across Australia.
 - [National Climate Transparency Tool](https://github.com/undp/climate-transparency) - Your gateway to ensure robust Measurement, Reporting and Verification (MRV) toward the Enhanced Transparency Framework (ETF) and to accelerate implementation of the Nationally Determined Contribution (NDC).
 - [FLINT](https://github.com/moja-global/FLINT) - A modular system to estimate greenhouse gas emissions and removals by the land sector.
+- [BlueCarbon](https://github.com/EcologyR/BlueCarbon) - Facilitate the estimation of organic carbon stocks and fluxes from soil/sediment cores from blue carbon ecosystems.
 - [ameriflux](https://github.com/chuhousen/amerifluxr) - A network of PI-managed sites measuring ecosystem CO2, water, and energy fluxes in North, Central and South America.